Setanas/cpp_arcade/README.md

 ### Prerequisites

 To compile we are using g++.<br/>
-The programm use the ncruses library and the Sfml library.
+The programm use the ncruses library and the Sfml library.<br/>
 The Sfml version is the 2.5.1.
 (PLease use a good version because older version can cause some problems when trying to destroy sf::text)

 ### Installing